aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

     - the routes redistributed into BGP via the route-map `RM-STATIC-2-BGP` are tagged with the SOO.
   - the routes received from LAN are marked with the SOO when received from the LAN over BGP or when redistributed into BGP from the LAN protocol.
+        note: For other connection (e.g. L3 interface with a BGP peering, the user must mark them with the SOO)
 - For VRF default, there is a requirement to explicitly redistribute the routes for EVPN.
-The `RM-EVPN-EXPORT-VRF-DEFAULT` is configured to export the routes tagged with the SoO.
+The `RM-EVPN-EXPORT-VRF-DEFAULT` is configured to export the routes tagged with the SOO.
 - Routes received from the WAN with the local SOO are dropped.
 - Routes received from the WAN are redistributed / advertised towards the LAN.
 - For HA, an iBGP session using EVPN Gateway is used to share the routes from